 Some reports have suggested that we’ll run out of helium in 20-30 years, and the worst of it is not that we’ll no longer be able to enjoy blue and white balloons disappearing into the sky as a symbol of calm or peace.
 Instead, for all of those balloon releases, we reduce the available supply for more critical healthcare applications.

-A quick search online, and you’ll find many latex balloons that stack up eco-friendly credentials and claim to be eco-friendly biodegradable balloons.
+A quick search online and you’ll find many latex balloons that stack up eco-friendly credentials and claim to be environmentally friendly alternatives that biodegrade in the natural environment.
 A biodegradable balloon is usually made from natural latex.

-The problem with many of these eco-friendly natural latex balloons is that they require just the right conditions to break down.
-So whereas for the most part, we can be confident biodegradable balloons, when released, cause less harm than their counterparts, it’s not that simple.
+The problem with many of these eco-friendly natural latex party balloons is that they require just the right conditions to break down.
+So, whereas, for the most part, we can be confident biodegradable balloons, when released, cause less harm than their counterparts, it’s not that simple.

 Thus far, no so-called biodegradable balloons of any type have demonstrated truly biodegradable qualities.